MatthewTe/exploratory-webchange-detection/README.md

 ```

 ### TODO:
+- Build API in C++ that creates the diffs between two archives based on the creation of the comparison
+- Add logic to strip the html content from the html page to store the sturcture of the page.
 - Add Error catching for the tasks reset api
 - Add A looging middleware now before complexity spirals out of control